jumpinjackie/forge-e33-mod/design/LANDS.md

 This land enters tapped.
 {T}: Add {C}.
 {1}{R}, {T}, Sacrifice this land: Search your library for a card and put it into your hand.
 Discard a card at random.
 Activate only as a sorcery.
+---
+I maintain this place even after its fall so its history is never forgotten.
+- Unknown Gestral
 ```

 [card implementation](../custom/cards/f/flying_casino.txt)